 However, if you’ve given these customers a reason to expect a benefit from providing their thoughts about your product, you should disclose that fact in your ads.
 For example, if customers are told in advance that their comments might be used in advertising, they might expect to receive a payment for a positive review, and that could influence what they say, even if you tell them that you want their honest opinion.
 In fact, even if you tell your customers that you aren’t going to pay them but that they might be featured in your advertising, that opportunity might be seen as having a value, so the fact that they knew this when they gave the review should be disclosed (e.g., “Customers were told in advance they might be featured in an ad.”).

 I’m starting a new Internet business.
 I don't have any money for advertising, so I need publicity.
-Can I tell people that if they say good things about my business in online reviews, I’ll give them a discount on items they buy through my website?
+Can I tell people that if they say good things about my business on Yelp or Etsy, I’ll give them a discount on items they buy through my website?

 It’s not a good idea.
 Endorsements must reflect the honest opinions or experiences of the endorser, and your plan could cause people to make up positive reviews even if they’ve never done business with you.
 However, it’s okay to invite people to post reviews of your business after they’ve actually used your products or services.
 If you’re offering them something of value in return for these reviews, tell them in advance that they should disclose what they received from you.
 You should also inform potential reviewers that the discount will be conditioned upon their making the disclosure.
 That way, other consumers can decide how much stock to put in those reviews.

 A company is giving me a free product to review on one particular website or social media platform.
 They say that if I voluntarily review it on another site or on a different social media platform, I don’t need to make any disclosures.
 Is that true?

 No. If you received a free or discounted product to provide a review somewhere, your connection to the company should be disclosed everywhere you endorse the product.